Visiting Sabah, in Malaysia? Read how I liked Sabah, the Malaysian Borneo, during my first visit!

-Since I quit my job to travel in 2016, I’ve visited over 20 countries, often staying at one place for weeks in an attempt to understand local culture and people.
+Since I quit my job to travel in 2016, I’ve visited over 20 countries, often staying in one place for weeks in an attempt to understand local culture and people.
 And during all this time, I have developed a fair understanding of the subject.

 For example, I have always loved the Southeast Asian backpacking capital Bangkok, but not for its people.
 For people, my first choice in the region would be Jakarta (or perhaps even Phnom Penh).
-Though Jakarta and Phnom Penh have some good tourist attractions too, if I ever revisited them, it will be for their people, and not the place (I would rather revisit Bangkok or Kuala Lumpur for tourist attractions and busy itineraries).
+Though Jakarta and Phnom Penh have some good tourist attractions too if I ever revisited them, it will be for their people, and not the place (I would rather revisit Bangkok or Kuala Lumpur for tourist attractions and busy itineraries).

 Read: Why I Loved Indonesia